Toyota Robotics BLAID

 A blue Toyota navigational device set including a neckband, charger, user manual in Braille, and packaging on a blue background.

-The BLAID device, with its Explore, Scan, Capture, and Find modes, helps people with visual impairments navigate and explore with new confidence.
+The BLAID device, with its Explore, Scan, Capture, and Find modes, enables people with visual impairments to navigate and explore with newfound confidence.

 Auditory and haptic feedback, combined with intuitively placed touchpoints on the neckband, ensure effortless and user-friendly operation.